INDUSTRIAL CHEMICALS – PROBABLE CARCINOGEN (IARC 2A)

 Inhalation is the most important route of occupational exposure, however dermal absorption is also possible.

-CAREX Canada estimates that approximately 25,000 Canadians are exposed to dichloromethane in their workplace.
+CAREX Canada estimates that approximately 22,000 Canadians are exposed to dichloromethane in their workplace.
 The largest industrial groups exposed are automotive repair and maintenance, followed by building finishing contractors and plastic product manufacturers.
-Other important industries that are likely exposed include paint removal, personal and household goods maintenance and repair, and automotive parts manufacturing.
+Other important industries that are likely exposed include building equipment contractors and personal and household goods maintenance and repair.

-The largest exposed occupational groups are motor vehicle body repairers, followed by painters and decorators, and machinists and machining and tooling inspectors.
+The largest exposed occupational groups are motor vehicle body repairers, followed by painters and decorators, construction traders helpers and labourers, and machinist and machining and tooling inspectors.
 Other occupations that may be exposed include furniture refinishers and chemical manufacturers.
 Workers may be exposed when spraying urethane foam, removing paint or varnish from equipment or furniture, or using products that use dichloromethane as a propellant or degreasing agent.

 For more information, see the occupational exposure estimate for dichloromethane.

 - Long, G. et al. “Dichloromethane: evaluation of risks to health from environmental exposure in Canada.”
 J. Geophys.
 Res.1994;12(2):305-318.

 - Moore, R.M.
 “Dichloromethane in North American Waters.”
 Journal of Geophysical Research 2004;109:C09004.

 - Environment and Climate Change Canada.
 Frequently Asked Questions: Pollution Prevention Planning Requirements for Dichloromethane (2010)

 - Agency for Toxic Substances and Disease Registry (ATSDR).
 ToxFAQs Sheet for dichloromethane/ methylene chloride (2001) (PDF)

 Subscribe to our newsletters